 - Authorize the investigation of the complaint, and supervise or conduct a thorough, prompt and impartial investigation of the complaint, as set forth below.
-Where complainants opt for informal resolution, the designated officer will determine whether further investigation is necessary to ensure resolution of the matter and utilize the investigation process outlined below as appropriate.
+Where the parties opt for informal resolution, the designated officer will determine whether further investigation is necessary to ensure resolution of the matter and utilize the investigation process outlined below as appropriate.
 In the case of a formal complaint, the investigation will include interviews with the complainant, the accused, and any other persons who may have relevant knowledge concerning the complaint.
 This may include victims of similar conduct. - Review the factual information gathered through the investigation to determine whether the alleged conduct constitutes harassment, or other unlawful discriminatory conduct, giving consideration to all factual information and the totality of the circumstances, including the nature of the verbal, physical, visual or sexual conduct, and the context in which the alleged incidents occurred.

-Investigation of the Complaint: The District shall promptly investigate every complaint of harassment or discrimination.
+Investigation of the Complaint: The District shall promptly investigate every complaint and claim of harassment or discrimination.
 No claim of workplace or academic harassment or discrimination shall remain unexamined.
-This includes complaints involving activities that occur off campus and in connection with all the academic, educational, extracurricular, athletic, and other programs of the District, whether those programs take place in the District's facilities, on a District vehicle, or at a class or training program or similar event sponsored by the District at another location.
+This includes complaints involving activities that occur off campus and in connection with all the academic, educational, extracurricular, athletic, and other programs of the District, whether those programs take place in the District's facilities, on a District bus, or at a class or training program sponsored by the District at another location.
+The District shall promptly investigate complaints of harassment or discrimination that occur off campus if the alleged conduct creates a hostile environment on campus.

-As set forth above, where the complainant opts for an informal resolution, the Vice President of Human Resources may limit the scope of the investigation, as appropriate.
-The District will keep the investigation confidential to the extent possible, but cannot guarantee confidentiality because release of some information on a "need-to-know-basis" is essential to a thorough investigation.
+As set forth above, where the parties opt for an informal resolution, the Director of Diversity, Compliance, and Title IX may limit the scope of the investigation, as appropriate.
+The District will keep the investigation confidential to the extent possible, but cannot guarantee absolute confidentiality because release of some information on a "need-to-know-basis" is essential to a thorough investigation.
 When determining whether to maintain confidentiality, the District may weigh the request for confidentiality against the following factors: the seriousness of the alleged harassment; the complainant's age; whether there have been other harassment complaints about the same individual; and the accused individual's rights to receive information about the allegations if the information is maintained by the District as an "education record" under the Family Educational Rights and Privacy Act (FERPA), 20 U.S. Code Section 1232g; 34 Code Federal Regulations Part 99.15.
 The District will inform the complainant if it cannot maintain confidentiality.